hard-nett/docs/docs/guides/develop/my-first-dapp/prep.md

 ## The Server <--> Client Tech

 :::info
 Often, applications grapple with multple or heavy computations, as well as the challenge of securing sensitive communication like passwords and wallet keys on public websites.
-The client-server model, akin to a farmers market, offers a straightforward solution.
 :::

- Imagine the client as a shopper making a request. a reliable vendor selling goods (the server), takes requests from clients.
-The client **requests** specific items, and if the server both **speaks the same language** as the request, and **can provide** that specific request from the client, the transfer is made.

-**This is how applications work when communicating with Terp Network.**

 Web-apps are usually both a server and client.
 It serves the HTML code for the components of the app, and also can make request to other servers to use in its own processes.